COMP311/lab-0/README.md

 In this file, you'll slightly enhance the previous circuit.
 Specifically, create a circuit that acts like a "mechanical AND gate", where the LED turns on only if both switches are in the closed position.
 You need only add wires (i.e., wire the two switches in series).
 Don't use any logic gates or any additional components.

-Don't delete or rename the switches (moving them is fine, though unnecessary).
-The test cases require the switches to have the specific given names.
+Don't delete or rename the switches.
+The test cases require the switches to have the exact names given in the template file.

 <details>
   <summary>Click here for instructions if you've already deleted or renamed the switches</summary>